Skip to main content

 Configuration

 1. Create a new "Invoice Late Fee" policy.
-The Bank of England option will only show if your region in Xero or Quickbooks is set to "UK", and the policy calculation type is set to "Interest Rate per Annum"
+The Bank of England option will only show if your region in Xero or QuickBooks is set to "UK", and the policy calculation type is set to "Interest Rate per Annum"

 2. Toggling the "Apply the Bank of England base rate" option on, will mean that the Bank of England rate at the time, plus the value you enter in the "Percent per Annum" field will be applied.